How to Block Ads in Gmail: Full Guide

 Inline ads will go away together with the extra tabs.
 Such change will be reflected on all the devices you are using your Gmail with, including the mobile applications for both Android and iOS.

 Yet, many users find Social and Promotion tabs useful because of the way they help to sort all the mail.
 In case you want to keep them in your Inbox but can’t stand the ads anymore, a simple solution is to install a good ad blocker.
+With it, you can stop getting ads in Gmail without limiting yourself in the functionality of this service.

-Stop Ads in Gmail with AdLock
+Stop Ads in Gmail Inbox with AdLock

 AdLock is a powerful tool that removes all the pesky adverts and pop-ups from your way.
 No more accidental clicking the shady in-ad links: due to AdLock ads won’t be even loaded.
 This ad blocker provides sophisticated filters and algorithms that block ads in Gmail, moreover, it can remove the ads from all the rest of Google Tools.
 And every other website and email service, too.